urbit/UIPs/UIPS/UIP-01XX.md

 A simple static hint can signal to the runtime to check for nontermination by checking if the current subject and hinted formula have a circular evaluation dependency.
 Since Nock crashes and non-termination are definitionally semantically equivalent, the interpreter can crash deterministically if this heuristic matches.

-Implementing this hint would remove the need to manually implemment such checks within Nock, enabling usecases of the `%memo` hint previously prevented by the need to track such state in the subject.
+Implementing this hint would remove the need to manually implement such checks within Nock, enabling usecases of the `%memo` hint previously prevented by the need to track such state in the subject.

 ## Motivation